cianadeveau/cianadeveau.github.io/_posts/2026-04-01-eval-awareness.md

 <img src="/images/bp3/Fig8.png" alt="Figure 8" width="75%" height="75%">
 <p>
-<em><b>Fig. 8: Activations across all eight probes for each dataset prompt, colored by dataset.</b> TODO </em>
+<em><b>Fig. 8: Activations across all eight probes for each dataset prompt, colored by dataset.</b> </em>
 </p>

-With nearly 60% of the variance in probe activations explained in the first two PCs, clean gradients emerge across most of the probes.
+With nearly 60% of the variance in probe activations explained in the first two PCs, clean gradients emerge across most of the probes (Fig. 9).
 This highlights potential patterns of coactivation, particularly between jailbreak, survival, and prompt conflict probes.
 As we've seen throughout the results and continued here, harm clarity is anti-correlated with intent ambiguity.
 Lastly, while there is still some clear distinction between the activation levels for eval awareness, fictional framing, and fictional scenario probes, the boundaries are not as clean as in the other cases, suggesting their dimensions are activating to slightly more nuanced features.
 From here we can map this back to the datasets and look for potential probe signatures for these datasets.
 Then we could try to steer the model during inference time to evoke particular eval-awareness related behaviors, strengthening our understanding of the causal relationships.

 <img src="/images/bp3/Fig9.png" alt="Figure 9" width="75%" height="75%">
 <p>
-<em><b>Fig. 9: Each probe's activation variance in PCA space.</b> TODO </em>
+<em><b>Fig. 9: Each probe's activation variance in PCA space.</b> </em>
 </p>

-To simplify the task, I start by looking explicitly at the cases where the models had verbalized eval awareness, as that also strongly correlates with compliance behavior.
+To simplify the task, I start by looking explicitly at the cases where the models had verbalized eval awareness, as that also strongly correlates with compliance behavior (Fig. 10).
 So when I steer I can look for two changes in the model: the rate of eval awareness verbalization in the CoTs and changes in compliance rates.

 <img src="/images/bp3/Fig10.png" alt="Figure 10" width="75%" height="75%">
 <p>
-<em><b>Fig. 10: Verbalized eval awareness trials separate in probe activation PCA space with a clean compliance boundary.</b> TODO </em>
+<em><b>Fig. 10: Verbalized eval awareness trials separate in probe activation PCA space with a clean compliance boundary.</b> </em>
 </p>

 As a first investigation, I specifically looked at the no_robots and harmbench datasets as they are the most distinct from the rest.
 Mapping back to the probe gradients we can see how each probe is typically firing when the model verbalizes that it is in a test for these two datasets.
 It is necessary to also compare the firing rates of these probes in the verbalized context to the unverbalized as they might be higher or lower across the board, which would inform the direction of steering for each probe.
 I then constructed the probe profiles by determining which sets would be increased to match the verbalization trials vs decreased.
+The example cases in Figure 11 show preliminary testing for no_robots and harmbench.
+Their respective probe profiles involved (harm + intent + prompt) and (harm + intent + fiction).
+The additional steering of with each probe non-linearly increased the rate of verbalized test awareness in the CoTs.

 <img src="/images/bp3/Fig11.png" alt="Figure 11" width="75%" height="75%">
 <p>
-<em><b>Fig. 11: The rate of verbalized evaluation awareness increases as more probes are combined for steering.</b> TODO </em>
+<em><b>Fig. 11: The rate of verbalized evaluation awareness increases as more probes are combined for steering.</b> </em>
 </p>

 As this is preliminary data I only have the first comparisons up to three max probes for these two datasets.
 Additional work is needed to better understand the contribution of each probe individually and what the most optimal combination is for realistic steered output behavior.
 However, these are promising initial results that warrant continued exploration!